Terry Leyden

-Leyden was re-elected to Roscommon County Council in 1999, a position that he held until the ending of the dual mandate in 2003 – because by that time he was also a Senator – when his seat was taken by his daughter Orla Leyden.
-Leyden was also a member of the Western Health Board from 1992 to 2002, and was Chairman from 2001 to 2002.
+Leyden was re-elected to Roscommon County Council in 1999, a position that he held until the ending of the dual mandate in 2003 – because by that time he was also a Senator.
+Leyden was also a member of the Western Health Board from 1992 to 2002, and was chairman from 2001 to 2002.

 He was elected to the 22nd Seanad on the Labour Panel in September 2002 and re-elected in 2007, 2011 and 2016.
 He was the Fianna Fáil Seanad spokesperson on Children and European Affairs.

 In May 2010, he invoked Parliamentary privilege and accused The Irish Times columnist Fintan O'Toole of incitement to riot, which O'Toole denied.
-This came about as a result of the latter's addressing of a demonstration against the bank bailouts proposed by the Government, which later turned violent.
+This came about as a result of the latter's addressing of a demonstration against the bank bailouts proposed by the government, which later turned violent.

 In July 2013, he claimed that Adolf Hitler and Benito Mussolini were "good Christians" while speaking in the Seanad.
 On realising the absurd nature of his comments, he apologised to the chair and admitted he was distracted.

+For many years, between 1992 and 2017, he was a member of the Irish delegation to the Parliamentary Assembly of the Council of Europe, headquartered in Strasbourg.

 He was a member of the Royal Institute of the Architects of Ireland by virtue of inclusion on the "Minister's List".
 Prior to his inclusion on the RIAI register he was a member of the Irish Architects Society, the majority of whose members did not have formal qualifications for entry on the architect's register.

 He was the Fianna Fáil Seanad spokesperson on Communications, Climate Change and Natural Resources.
 He retired from politics at the 2020 Seanad election.

+In June 2024, he was appointed as an Honorary Consul for the Republic of Azerbaijan.